 Differences between independent contractors and full-time employees can go even deeper than described above.
-Here we’ve covered the most important things from the employers’ perspective — for the full picture, take a look at our dedicated article about these differences.
+Here we’ve covered the most important things from the employers’ perspective — for the full picture, take a look at our dedicated independent contractor vs employee article about these differences.

 Once you know what needs to be done when it comes to taxes, everything else becomes much easier!

-Here’s what else you need to do to make this process complete.
+Here’s what else you need to do to make converting a contractor to an employee process complete.

 Determine the employee status